metadata toggle

 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Special warnings for each target species
+Special warnings

-Very stressful events, inappetance, concomitant treatment with gestagens and corticosteroids or other concomitant diseases (e.g. gastro-intestinal, infectious or inflammatory or endocrine diseases), might influence insulin effectiveness and therefore the insulin dose may need to be adjusted.
+Very stressful events, inappetence, concomitant treatment with gestagens and corticosteroids or other concomitant diseases (e.g. gastro-intestinal, infectious or inflammatory or endocrine diseases), might influence insulin effectiveness and therefore the insulin dose may need to be adjusted.

-Special precautions for use in animals
+Special precautions for use

 The insulin dose may need to be adjusted or discontinued in case of remission of the diabetic state in cats or after resolution of transient diabetic stages in dogs (e.g. dioestrus-induced diabetes mellitus, diabetes mellitus secondary to hyperadrenocorticism).